Environment Factory Guide

 This guarantees every request actually came from Autonoma.

-When up creates data, it signs the refs map into a JWT token (refsToken).
-When down receives the token back:
+When up creates data, it signs the refs map into a token (refsToken) using AUTONOMA_SIGNING_SECRET.
+Autonoma stores this token and sends it back when calling down.
+When down receives the token:

-1. Verify the JWT signature and expiry (24h)
+1. Verify the token signature and expiry (24h) using AUTONOMA_SIGNING_SECRET

 2. Decode the refs from inside the token